alec-martin18/cs534Final/README.md

   2. Run computeHist -> this will find the outlying photo with the most different exposure and match the histogram to a reference photo of better lighting.
 Both of these photos will be printed, and the new image will be saved in the current directory as "new_image.JPG".

 ## 2nd step: Hard-coding to create new panorama
   1. Whichever photo was updated (1-4.JPG) deleted/remove from the program.
 Rename "new_image.JPG" to #.JPG ( the number of what was updated).
 Place these 1-4.JPG files into the input images folder.
 Run main and the panorama printed will be the updated panorama with matching exposure.
+The file will be saved in the current directory as "new_panorama.JPG".